Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Model and main assumptions

-The functions $G_n$ appearing in the simple threshold exceedance estimator and the Hill estimator~\cite{hil1975} satisfy Assumption~\ref{asu:G_n}, with $\gamma_G=0$ and any $\gamma_G>0$, respectively.
-We shall introduce in Section~\ref{sec:main} a further technical restriction on $\gamma_G$ which forbids $G_n$ from growing too fast depending on how heavy the tail of the innovations is.
+\begin{remark}[On Assumption~\ref{asu:G_n}] The functions $G_n$ appearing in the simple threshold exceedance estimator and the Hill estimator~\cite{hil1975} satisfy Assumption~\ref{asu:G_n}, with $\gamma_G=0$ and any $\gamma_G>0$, respectively.
+In Section~\ref{sec:main}, we introduce further technical restrictions on $\gamma_G$ that prevent $G_n$ from growing too fast, depending on the tail heaviness of the innovations. \end{remark}

 Our second main regularity assumption focuses on the innovation sequence $(\varepsilon_t)$ and is tailored to the two main regimes of interest in our work.
-On the one hand, we will consider the (easier) case when $\varepsilon$ has a finite variance with sufficiently fast decay of the characteristic function.
+On the one hand, we will consider the (easier) case when $\varepsilon$ has a finite second moment with sufficiently fast decay of the characteristic function.
 On the other hand, we shall be interested in the (harder) case of heavy-tailed time series whose innovations have regularly varying densities and a finite first moment, but no finite second moment.

 \begin{assumption}[Regularity of the innovations] Suppose that $F_\varepsilon\in C^2(\RR)$, and that $\varepsilon$ has a symmetric distribution.
 Furthermore, assume that one of the following alternatives holds: \begin{enumerate}[label=(\roman*)] \item (Case $\alpha=2$) One has $\EE[\varepsilon^2]<\infty$, and, for some $\delta>0$, the characteristic function of $\varepsilon$ is such that $(1+|s|)^{\delta} \EE[\exp(\mathrm{i}s \varepsilon)]$ is uniformly bounded in $s\in \mathbb{R}$. \item (Case $\alpha\in(1,2)$) Assume that there is a finite positive constant $A$ such that $\lim_{x\to\infty} x^{\alpha} \PP[\varepsilon > x] = \lim_{x\to\infty} x^{\alpha} \PP[\varepsilon < -x] = A/2$, and suppose that the probability density function $f_\varepsilon \in C^1(\mathbb{R})$ satisfies: